imagineLife/big-site/content/mongo/performance/agg.md

 ### agg memory constraints

-Aggs are limited to 16MB output limit.
-This does NOT apply to stuff IN the pipelines.
-Mitigate this with the `$limit` and `$project`.
+- Aggs are limited to 16MB output limit
+  - This does NOT apply to stuff IN the pipelines.
+  - Mitigate reaching this by using the `$limit` and `$project`
-Each stage has a 100MB limit.
-Use indexes.
+- Each stage in the pipeline has a 100MB limit
+  - Use indexes
-When all else fails, `{allowDiskUse: true}`.
-This is a last resort measure.
-This doesn't even work in `$graphLookup`.
+- When all else fails, add `{allowDiskUse: true}` in the obj following the agg pipeline
+  - Use this as a last resort measure
+  - This doesn't even work in `$graphLookup`